 If you don’t believe you really are a sinner, don’t believe that God will judge you, or don’t believe the Bible’s teaching about Jesus, a good place for you to start would be to get a copy of the Bible and start reading for yourself.
 (Reading the Gospel of John and the book of Romans would be a good place to start.)

-If you do believe that you are a sinner and in danger of God’s judgment, there are three things you should do:
+If you do believe that you are a sinner and in danger of God’s judgment, here's what you should do:

-The second thing to do is to start living like you are a child of God.
-There are many areas of your life that need to change.
+Start living like a child of God.
+There are many areas of your life that may need to change.
 As you read the Bible and come to understand what God wants from you, begin living it out.
 This will take you the rest of your life.
 You’ll never completely stop sinning until you are with God in heaven.
 But, God’s promise to forgive your sin stands, and he will continue to help you obey him.